bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 D does nothing to help with that because D itself would only be picked into a block at three sats per vByte.
 But E is also a CPFP here, so E will bump C to a fee rate of six sats per vByte in the package.
 The thing is, of course, you can't put E into the block before C is in there, otherwise the output doesn't exist that E spends, right?
-So, if we look at this table, the first thing that will get picked into the block out of those five transactions is A and B together.
+If we look at this table, the first thing that will get picked into the block out of those five transactions is A and B together.
 A first, because topologically A has to stand in front of B in the block.
 And then the next thing is C and E, and last, D will be picked into the block.
 So far, so simple.